dbca-wa/wastd/docs/data_collectors.rst

 * Install ODK Collect, configure:
 * server https://dpaw-data.appspot.com/
-* username and password must be valid
+* username and password must be valid and spelled correctly
 * Get Blank Forms > select latest "Track or Treat", "Track Tally", "Turtle Stranding"
 * Delete Forms > Blank Forms > delete older versions of above forms

-It is possible to restrict user-accessible settings to username / password only.
+As discussed previously, it is possible to restrict user-accessible settings to username / password only.
 Do so at your own discretion (through Admin Settings) to reduce possible confusion and user errors.